zooniverse/zoo-event-stats/README.md

     * Run: `docker-compose run --rm --entrypoint="/bin/bash" --service-ports zoostats`
     * Then in the container run: `bundle exec rake test`

+0. Seed some data into elastic search
+    * Then in the container run: `bundle exec rake seed_es_dev_data`

 ### Setup Docker and Docker Compose

 * Docker